SciBorgs/SciGuides/projects/DifferentialDrive.md

 right.set(xbox.getRightX()); // sets the right motor to the xbox's right input
 ```

-This drive code works because xbox/joystick inputs are scaled from -1 to 1, and the `MotorController.set()` method takes an input from -1, to 1 because it is duty cycle input.
+This drive code works because xbox/joystick inputs are scaled from -1 to 1, and the `MotorController.set()` method takes a [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) input.

 ## Using WPILib's drive classes